The Meaning of “Sangha” and Advice for Dharma Centers

 What does Nyingma say?
 In a text by the great early Nyingma master Longchenpa, called “Kindly Bent to Ease Us”, the Sangha Gem is the shravakas and pratyekabuddhas, again in the four stages of stream-enterer, once-returner, non-returner, and arhat, and the arya bodhisattvas.
 But here they add those known as “Mantra Holders” and “Holders of Pure Awareness” (rig-‘dzin in Tibetan).
 These are basically aryas who have followed the dzogchen path of tantra.
 Nyingma adds a tantra aspect to the specification of Sangha.

 What about Sakya?
-Their basic text is called “The Beautiful Ornament of The Three Visions,” by Ngorchen Konchog Lhundrub.
+Their basic text is called “A Filigree for Beautifying the Three Appearances,” by Ngorchen Konchog-lhundrub.
 These are the basic lam-rim graded paths of the four traditions.
 There he says that the Sangha Gem is the arya community, without going into all the different divisions as Nyingma or Kagyu do.
 Interestingly, when he talks about the ordinary-being Sangha, which is the nominal Sangha Gem, he says, “Those who have entered the Dharma before oneself.”
 This refers to monks who have received ordination before us.
 In other words, not the junior monks.
 In the monastic community you sit according to when you received ordination, therefore it would be everybody sitting in front of you in the assembly, but not those who are sitting behind you.
 I find it quite interesting that in Sakya it is defined in that way.

 It is interesting here that the general consensus is that the Arya Sangha is the actual Sangha Gem, which agrees with the Theravada.
 However, whereas Theravada only talks about the Hinayana aryas, the shravakas and pratyekabuddhas, in the Mahayana that the Tibetans follow, we add the bodhisattva aryas, and in the Nyingma tradition they make the special mention of the arya tantric practitioners.
 Remember that arya includes a Buddha; arya is anyone with nonconceptual cognition of voidness, and a Buddha has that too.
 Then, the conventional Sangha, or the nominal Sangha Gem, which is not what we actually take refuge in, is the monastic community.
 That is specified slightly differently, but it is basically the same.